-Best and Worst Messaging Apps For Your Kids
+Best and Worst Messaging Apps For Kids

 It is a truth universally acknowledged that today’s families will eventually be in need of safe messaging apps for kids.
 Whether your child is just starting out with their first phone or is already a texting pro, safety is still paramount.
-There are so many different apps and social media platforms to choose from, which is why we’ve got your back when it comes to choosing safe messaging apps.
+There are so many different apps and social media platforms to choose from, which is why we’ve got your back when it comes to choosing safe messaging apps for kids.

 For teens in particular, the popular way to chat seems to change with the season.
 Snapchat has been the go-to app for texting and group chats for a while, and it’s certainly not very safe.
 So, what’s a parent to do?
 Here’s a breakdown of the best — and worst — messaging apps for kids.
 The criteria for the best apps include ease of use, cost, and the ability of Bark to monitor them for dangers.